microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-taskprocessingresult-resume.md

 ## Request body

-In the request body, supply a JSON representation of the parameters.
+In the request body, supply a [custom extension callout response](../resources/customextensioncalloutresponse.md).

 The following table shows the parameters that can be used with this action.